hallamlab/reMap/README.md

 ## Basic Description

 This repo contains an implementation of reMap (**re**labeling **M**ulti-label dataset based on b**a**g a**p**proach) a simple, and yet, generic framework, that performs relabeling examples to a different set of labels, characterized as bags, where a bag comprises of correlated pathways.
 To obtain bags, any models from [CBT](https://github.com/hallamlab/cbt.git) package can be employed.
-After obtaining bags, reMap preforms relabeling by alternating between 1) assigning bags to each sample (or feed-forward) and 2) updating reMap's internal parameters (or feed-backward). reMap's effectiveness were evaluated on metabolic pathway prediction (using [leADS](https://github.com/hallamlab/leADS.git)) where resulting performance metrics equaled or exceeded other prediction methods on organismal genomes with improved sensitivity score.
+After obtaining bags, reMap preforms relabeling by alternating between 1) assigning bags to each sample (or feed-forward) and 2) updating reMap's parameters (or feed-backward). reMap's effectiveness were evaluated on metabolic pathway prediction (using [leADS](https://github.com/hallamlab/leADS.git)) where resulting performance metrics equaled or exceeded other prediction methods on organismal genomes with improved sensitivity score.

 ## Dependencies